 The Drip System is just one part of an Automatic Watering System

 This system must work together with a drainage system.
 Each fertigation event should produce run-off and you won’t always be there to remove it.
-See our instructions for "Self Draining Saucers" and "Catchment Solutions" for an easy drainage solution.
+See our instructions for "DIY Self Draining Saucers" and a "DIY Auto-Pumping Drain Bucket" for an easy drainage solution.
 Be sure to read our "Guide to Automatic Watering for Indoor Cannabis".